bernie-skipole/indipydriver/docs/source/usage/clientevents.rst

     # so event.vector is the vector belonging to this device
     # and with this vectorname

-    case newXXXXXVector(devicename='AAA', vectorname='BBB'):
+    case newXXXXXVector(devicename='AAA',

-        if 'membername' in event:
+                        vectorname='BBB') if 'membername' in event:

         newvalue = event['membername']

         # your code to act on this newvalue, followed by:

         event.vector['membername'] = newvalue
         event.vector.state = 'Ok'
-            event.vector.send_setVector()
+        await event.vector.send_setVector()

 Setting the state to Ok is necessary, as when the client transmits the change, it assumes a state of Busy, until it gets confirmation the state has changed.